Uncover amazing hippo facts! Explore their behavior, habitat, diet, and unique traits and learn something new about hippos.

 5. Hippos are herbivores

 Hippos are herbivores, meaning they fuel their bodies with plants!
-Hippos eat, on average, 80 pounds of grass each night.
+Hippos eat, an average of 80 pounds of grass each night.

 6. The gestation period of a hippo is 243 days (eight months)